yahoo/bgdocs/doc-site/content/en/jvm/tutorial-1.md

 The message changed because both `button` updated as well as `greeting` in that same action.
 The order in which they were updated inside the action is irrelevant to any demanding behaviors.
+That's one of the main benefits of Behavior Graph, it let's you explicitly define when you do and do not care about sequencing.

 ## A Graph

-With only one behavior, it is difficult to call it a behavior graph.
+With only one behavior, it is difficult to call it a behavior _graph_.
 The real power of Behavior Graph comes with the ability to incrementally introduce related functionality.
 Behaviors will often depend on information provided by other behaviors.